Ecommerce merchandising is changing.

 Great search systems automatically re-rank search results for products most likely to lead to a conversion.

-A basic example of results re-ranking is as follows:
+And another basic example of results re-ranking is as follows:

 If 40% of users who search for “laptops” purchase one model and 22% purchase another model, it would make sense to re-rank the first laptop higher (perhaps in one of the first few positions) and the second laptop closely following.
 Other laptops that users don’t frequently purchase should be moved down in the search results.